 • Conservative MP Gyln Davies described as wrong the decision to increase pay for 300 officials at the Assembly.

 • Deputy health minister Gwenda Thomas called for social services to be safeguarded in the spending review.

 • Assembly members concluded that the Government had a “golden opportunity” to develop the green economy across Wales.

 • Three hundred jobs were at risk at the Economy and Transport department.

 • Speaking of the cuts to come, Welsh secretary, Chery Gillian admitted: “There is an acceptance across government that there could be a disproportionate effect on Wales.”

 • The Assembly government got powers to legislate on housing issues.

 “The experiences of republicans, nationalists, unionists and all others form part of our collective memory.
 They are part of who we are as a community, as a nation.”

 Northern Ireland Deputy First Minister, Martin McGunness calling for all Irish sacrifices during World War Two to be rememberedLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.